Charges held against Wisconsin man in Bedford County shooting; local man says TV portrayal of 'protestors' prompted him to grab shotgun and confront BLM marchers

 He said the weapon was still pointed forward but he angled the barrel toward the ground rather than straight ahead, using his arms in court to explain himself.

-Within seconds – 47 seconds after the warning shots were fired, according to Trooper Adam Zinn – a "muzzle flash" sparked in his direction from the crowd across from him, Terry Myers said.
+Within seconds – 47 seconds after Terry Myers fired the warning shots, according to Trooper Adam Zinn – a “muzzle flash” sparked in his direction from the crowd across from him, Terry Myers said.
+Thurman allegedly fired that shot.

 From behind his father’s truck, he fired back, he testified, telling the court he wasn’t sure who fired at him in that moment.

-"I was thinking ... we're gonna die here tonight," Terry Myers told Bedford County District Attorney Leslie Childers-Potts.
+“I was thinking ... we’re gonna die here tonight,” Terry Myers told Bedford County District Attorney Lesley Childers-Potts.

 At that point, marchers still at the scene fled into their vehicles and headed west, he said.